18-Wheeler Accidents Are More Complicated Than You Might Think.

 While somewhat rare, Florida does also allow for punitive damages in cases involving particularly egregious negligence.
-One of reason punitive damages might be awarded is when a crash is the result of a truck operator driving under the influence (DUI) of drugs or alcohol.
+Punitive damages might be awarded when a crash is the result of a truck operator driving under the influence (DUI) of drugs or alcohol.

 It is also important to keep in mind that Florida uses a pure comparative fault system of awarding damages.
 Under this system, a victim is not barred from recovering damages if their negligence contributed to the cause of the accident, but their percentage of negligence will proportionately reduce their final award.
-For example, a person found to be 25 percent at fault who is awarded $10,000 would see his or her award thus reduced by $2,500 and ultimately receive $7,500.
+For example, a person found to be 25% at fault who is awarded $10,000 would see their award thus reduced by $2,500 and ultimately receive $7,500.

 Under Florida Statute § 95.11(3), a person has four years to bring a lawsuit for negligence.
 This time limit is known as the statute of limitations, and it is essentially the same for all kinds of motor vehicle crashes.

 When four years have passed since a truck accident, courts will refuse to hear that case, with only very narrow exceptions.
 For this reason, you need to make sure that you get help from an attorney as soon as possible.
-Not only can Englander Peebles negotiate with insurers to make sure you get all of the compensation you are entitled to, but our firm is not afraid to file a lawsuit within the statute of limitations if an insurance company refuses to provide an adequate settlement.
+Not only can our attorneys at Englander Peebles negotiate with insurers to make sure you get all of the compensation you are entitled to, but we are not afraid to file a lawsuit within the statute of limitations if an insurance company refuses to provide an adequate settlement.

 Large vehicles such as commercial trucks are very complex.
 As a result, it is entirely possible that more than one factor caused a crash – and more than one party is liable.
 Some of the most common causes of commercial trucking accidents include: